securitybunker/databunker.org/content/doc/start/_index.md

 ## Step 4: Accessing the Web UI

-Databunker includes a built-in web UI available at <a href="http://localhost:3000/" target="_blank">localhost:3000</a>.
+Databunker includes a built-in web UI interface, which we host for you at <a href="https://demo.databunker.org/" target="_blank">demo.databunker.org</a>.

+If you deploy Databunker using Docker, this interface is available by default at: <a href="http://localhost:3000/" target="_blank">localhost:3000</a>.

 #### Admin access:

+You can use the ``DEMO`` **root token** to get access to the admin panel.

 The **admin user** or **Data Protection Officer (DPO)** can use the web interface to:
 1. Delete user records to comply with GDPR RTBF "forget me" requests
-1. Generate personal data reports and view audit events
+1. Generate personal data reports and review audit events
 1. Manage personal data processing activities

-You can use the ``DEMO`` **root token** to get access to the admin panel.

 #### End-User Access: